amy2wonderland/TaskAssessment/README.md

 Cognito.yaml--> If the website is internal and not public

-rds.yaml--> Create sepearte RDS SQL inst
+rds.yaml--> Create sepearte RDS SQL instancefor backend tier